-How to plan a Clinical Data Management setup for EDC
+How to Plan a Clinical Data Management Setup for EDC Systems

-When it comes to setting up forms and questionnaires for EDC, we’ve noticed a trend.
-Most, are keen to get their study started but had not considered what it takes to set up a study.
-The time from set up, to study start prolongs due to lack of planning, which affects the overall project plan.
+When it comes to setting up forms and questionnaires for electronic data capture (EDC) systems, we’ve noticed a trend.
+Most are keen to get their study started but have not considered what it takes to set up a study.
+The time from set up to study start is prolonged due to lack of planning, which affects the overall project plan.

-Lack of planning, testing, and requirements specification can cause problems.
-Problems such as miscommunication, missing data, and delays.
-Therefore, efficiently setting up a study resolves the problems.
-Meaning the study is set up with minimal delay.
-And the key to an efficient setup is to design a specific data management plan or study setup plan.
+Lack of planning, testing, and requirement specification can cause problems such as miscommunication, missing data, and delays.
+Efficient setup of a study with minimal delay can resolve many of these problems, and the key to an efficient setup is to design a specific data management plan or study setup plan.

-Mise en place is a French culinary phrase which means “putting in place” or “everything in its place”.
+Mise en place is a French culinary phrase which means “putting in place”, or “everything in its place”.
 This phrase and its mentality are applicable to data management as well.
-Quality data collection begins quicker the more requirements prepared before setup.
+Quality data collection begins quicker as more requirements are prepared before setup.

-All studies include groups of diverse people, with different expertise and experience.
-Most are usually clinical professionals.
-But there are many roles that come into play at different phases of a study, e.g those who handle the data management.
+Clinical teams include groups of diverse people with different expertise and experience, most being clinical professionals.
+But there are many roles that come into play at different phases of a study, e.g. those who handle the data management.

 • Who is responsible for setting up the data management solution?
-If many, who should be responsible for what area of the setup?
-Forms, process, questions, etc.
+If many bear this responsibility, who should be responsible for what area of the setup?
+Forms, process, questions, etc.?

 • Who should be responsible for translating?